 1.2.
 This Privacy Notice applies and has effect in respect of all services made available by us, including websites, applications, online trainings (together the “Online Services”) and in-person workshops.
 Together the Online Services and in-person workshops are collectively known as the (“Services”).

 1.3.
 We are committed to protecting and respecting your privacy.
 The Privacy Notice explains the basis on which personal information we collect from you will be processed by us or on our behalf.
 Where we decide the purpose or means for which personal data you supply through these Services is processed, we are the “data controller.”
-We will comply with all applicable data protection laws, including the General Data Protection Regulation 2016/679.
+We will comply with all applicable data protection laws, including the Data Protection Act 1998 and the General Data Protection Regulation ((EU) 2016/679).

 1.4.
 In some instances, we may be a joint data controller, with your employer or the business that engages you and which has made our Services available to you (the “Principal”).
 If you would like to know more about how the Principal makes use of your personal data, please ask to see their privacy notice.